How To Travel Light in Europe: Packing Tips for Every Trip

 © EdNurg / Adobe Stock

-One of the biggest mistakes people make when traveling to Europe is packing too many toiletries.
-While it can be tempting to pack all your favorite soaps, shampoos, conditioners, facial creams, etc, they take up so much space in your bags.
+One of the biggest mistakes people make when traveling to Europe is bringing too many toiletries.
+While it can be tempting to include all your favorite soaps, shampoos, conditioners, facial creams, etc, they take up so much space in your bags.
 Instead, only pack the basics that’ll get you through your trip.

 Read also: Most Luxurious Cities in Europe